GabLeRoux/gableroux.com/_posts/2017-05-14-things-i-share-to-programmers.md

 Install [editorconfig](http://editorconfig.org/) in all your IDEs and Text editors so you don't mess up line endings and tab spacing anymore. ;)

-## Learning a new programming language
+## Learning a new programming language?

-You know c# but you never wrote a line of python?
-Have a look to [Learn X in Y Minutes](https://learnxinyminutes.com/)
+You know `c#` but you never wrote a line of `python`?
+Have a look to [Learn X in Y Minutes](https://learnxinyminutes.com/).
+If you already know the basics, things will go fast.
+It's more about the syntax, but It's a really nice reference.

+---

+I'll probably add more things here.
+If you have suggestions, feel free to poke me or [open an issue](https://github.com/GabLeRoux/gableroux.github.io/issues).
+Hope you enjoyed this and that you learned a few things.